qiweihan/qiweihan.github.io/aboutme.md

 ### Research experience

-- 2017-: Research Scientist, Nova School of Business and Economics, Lisbon, Portugal --  Working with  José de Mello Saúde, the largest private healthcare provider in Portugal --  Built hybrid recommender system with implicit feedback data from patient consultation history
+- 2017-: Research Scientist, Nova School of Business and Economics, Lisbon, Portugal
+    - Working with José de Mello Saúde, the largest private healthcare provider in Portugal
+    - Built hybrid recommender system with implicit feedback data from patient consultation history
---  Deploying model in production environment and designing randomized experiment to estimate the effect of recommendation on patient choices
+    - Deploying model in production environment and designing randomized experiment to estimate the effect of recommendation on patient choices

-- 2012: Job title, Company

-> In this role I...Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+- 2017-: Technical Mentor, Data Science for Social Good Europe
+    - Supervised 15 data science fellows to work on 5 real-world projects with social impact provided by government and public organizations from Italy, Netherland and Portugal on healthcare, digital tourism, unemployment prediction
+    - Gave regular training sessions on data science and social science topics, such as programming, data analytics, causal inference
+    - Managed program-wise computing resources and DevOps environment in Amazon Web Services and Microsoft Azure, using Opsworks, RDS, EC2, S3, CloudWatch

 - 2011: Job title, Company